 In the process, they broke treaties, killed the native people, stole their land, and exterminated the bison, leading to their starvation.
 In desperation, some Cheyenne and Arapaho fought back.
-They attacked white travelers and settlers, sometimes to steal desperately-needed food, and sometimes out of revenge.
-The whites saw them only as violent, dangerous savages that threatened Colorado’s future.
+They attacked white travelers and settlers, sometimes to steal desperately needed food, and sometimes out of revenge.
+But the whites saw them only as violent, dangerous savages that threatened Colorado’s future.

 “Self preservation demands decisive action, and the only way to secure it is to fight them in their own way.
 A few months of active extermination against the red devils will bring quiet, and nothing else will,” wrote the Rocky Mountain News, in an editorial published on August 10, 1864.